 The convergence iteration loop (outline Section III.B in Figure 3) is repeated until convergence is achieved or until the maximum number of iterations is reached.
-When one of these two conditions occurs, an additional iteration, referred to as the "Final Convergence and Reporting Loop" is executed (outline Section III.C in Figure 3).
+6 When one of these two conditions occurs, an additional iteration, referred to as the "Final Convergence and Reporting Loop" is executed (outline Section III.C in Figure 3).
 This has several purposes.
 First, it is used to test whether a solution meeting the convergence criteria is maintained on two successive iterations.
-If so, there is a greater likelihood that the solution is a stable, or equilibrium, solution.
-Second, it provides a signal for each module to summarize final results and write out reporting data out to disk.
-If the variables fail to converge on the Final Convergence and Reporting Loop, the convergence algorithm continues.
+If so, there is a greater likelihood that the solution is an equilibrium, solution.
+Second, it provides a signal for each module to summarize final results and write reporting data to disk.
+If variables fail to converge on the Final Convergence and Reporting Loop, the convergence algorithm continues.
 In such cases, the model may converge on a subsequent iteration, thus triggering the Final Convergence and Reporting Loop a second time.
-Because of this, an optional reporting-only loop was added (see end of outline Section III.D in Figure 3) to call modules that have independent reporting routines that do not require model re-execution.
-This also allows modules to access the final solution variables for other modules to use in their reports.
+Because of this, an optional reporting-only loop was added (see end of outline Section III.D in Figure 3) to call modules that have independent reporting routines that do not require model reexecution.
+This also allows modules to access the final solution variables from all other modules to use in their reports.